Skip to content

 Ruta Puuc

-Uxmal, Kabah, old roads, quieter ruins, and one of the best full-day routes in the state.
+Uxmal, Kabah, old roads, quieter ruins, and one of the strongest archaeology loops in the state.

 Drive the Puuc Route →